MackVali/creator_app/docs/supabase-auth-user-debug.md

 limit 1;
 ```

-All of the SMTP fields must be populated and `smtp_enabled` must be `true` for Supabase to deliver confirmation emails.
-If anything is missing, re-enter the provider credentials under **Authentication → Providers → Email**.
+All SMTP fields must be populated and `smtp_enabled` must be `true` for Supabase to deliver confirmation emails.
+Missing entries mean you need to re-enter provider credentials under **Authentication → Providers → Email**.

 ## 6. Retry and capture the raw error

 After making changes, attempt to create a user again from the Supabase dashboard.
-If it still fails, copy the error string that appears together with the outputs from steps 1–5.
-Sharing that bundle pinpoints the configuration issue quickly so the team can recommend the next fix.
+If it still fails, copy the error string together with the outputs from steps 1–5.
+Sharing that bundle quickly pinpoints the configuration issue for the rest of the team.

 ## Optional: reset redirect URLs with the helper script

-Need to wipe and replace your redirect allow-list?
-Run [`docs/supabase-site-url-update.sql`](./supabase-site-url-update.sql) after swapping in the preview or production domain that should receive confirmation emails.
+Need to wipe and replace the allowed redirect list?
+Run [`docs/supabase-site-url-update.sql`](./supabase-site-url-update.sql) after substituting your preview or production domain in the script.

 Keep this guide next to the preview checklist so you can separate Supabase-side configuration problems from issues inside the web app.